unnamed-ii/react-cheese-shop/README.md

 - Personal collection of previous orders (Portfolio page)
 - Personal collection of favourite products.
 Therefore, user can manipulate with this collection (Portfolio page)
 - Form validation (Modals, auth, recovery, registration pages)
-- Advanced filtering products on (Category page)
+- Advanced filtering products (Category page)
 - Product ratings (Products and collections)
 - Reviews for individual products (Products and collections)
+- Render all data not from constants but from server
+- Create all 'products' on firestore
+- Create admin account, so owner could create and change data on a server from app

 - Moving to individual article (Article cards) +
 - Moving to individual recipe (Recipes page, recipe cards) +